ACT: Claimant NOT Paid, Prepares and Serves Adjudication Application

 - Clearly set out calculations showing how the amount claimed is made up by items/value with a total, including GST.

-- If possible, obtain witness statements or other technical report, test results, photos, invoices (from suppliers, quality assurance statements, statutory declarations of payment of workers subcontractor etc) or other documentation which supports the claim, attach these as numbered attachments.
+- If possible obtain witness statements or other technical reports, test results, photographs, invoices (from suppliers, quality assurance statements, statutory declarations of payment of workers subcontractor etc) or other documentation which supports the claim, attach these as numbered attachments.
 This is particularly important for larger claims.
 These attachments should show that the work was properly done and completed in line with the contract and/or that related goods and services were provided as per the progress claim.
 Statutory declarations are not necessary.
-Because an adjudicator can not test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.
+Because an adjudicator cannot test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.

 - Any legal advice and/or opinion which supports the claim may be attached as an annexure and should be referred to in the submission (a legal opinion is not necessary to make a claim).